Learning to Solve Constrained Bilevel Control Co-Design Problems: Learning to Solve Bilevel Optimization

-Besides projections, other mechanisms could be used to guarantee constraint satisfaction \cite{chen2023end,tordesillas2023rayen}.
-However, the projection operator is chosen for its role in the algorithm presented next, resulting in the \emph{projected gradient descent} method, which has well-studied convergence properties \cite{beck2017first}.
+Differentiable projections are a mainstay tool for constraint satisfaction in L2O \citep{sambharya2023end, king2024metric, wilder2018melding}.
+Besides projections, other mechanisms could be used to guarantee constraint satisfaction \citep{chen2023end,tordesillas2023rayen}.
+However, the projection operator is chosen for its role in the algorithm presented next, resulting in the \emph{projected gradient descent} method, which has well-studied convergence properties \citep{beck2017first}.